survivejs/webpack-book/manuscript/understanding_loaders/04_writing_loaders.md

 ## Conclusion

-Writing loaders is fun in sense that they just describe transformations from a format to another.
-Often you can figure out how to achieve something specific by either studying the API documentation or existing loaders.
+Writing loaders is fun in sense that they describe transformations from a format to another.
+Often you can figure out how to achieve something specific by either studying either the API documentation or the existing loaders.

 I recommend writing at least basic tests and a small demo to document your assumptions.
 Loader development fits this type of thinking very well.